Non-Research Projects (On–Site)

 Mary Thomas, Ph.D., Expanse and TSCC Training lead, Computational Data Scientist in the Data-Enabled Scientific Computing Division

-This project involves running Jupyter Notebooks on the NSF funded Expanse high-performance (HPC) system [1] and testing software to be used on the NSF funded ICICLE AI project [3].
-Expanse is SDSC’s newest supercomputer.
-The result of a $10M National Science Foundation (NSF) award, Expanse delivers over 5,2 peak petaFlOps of computing power to scientists, engineers, and researchers all around the world [2].
-Expanse provides three kinds of HPC/CI resources: General Computing Nodes, NVIDIA GPU Nodes, and the petascale Luster filesystem.
+This project involves developing and testing AI based software and Jupyter Notebooks to run on NSF funded resources including the Expanse high-performance (HPC) system [1,2] and the NSF funded ICICLE AI project [3].
+Expanse is SDSC’s largest supercomputer.
+The result of a $10M National Science Foundation (NSF) award, Expanse delivers over 5.2 peak PetaFlOps of computing power to scientists, engineers, and researchers all around the world [2].
+Expanse provides three kinds of HPC/CI resources: General Computing Nodes (CPU), NVIDIA GPU Nodes (A100, H100), and the petascale Luster filesystem.
 Thousands of users have accessed these high-performance computing (HPC) resources via traditional runs from the command line and using batch queuing systems.

-The National Science Foundation funded AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) [3] will build the next generation of Cyberinfrastructure to render Artificial Intelligence (AI) more accessible to everyone and drive its further democratization in the larger society.
-ICICLE will develop intelligent cyberinfrastructure with transparent and high-performance execution on diverse and heterogeneous environments.
+The National Science Foundation funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) [3] is building the next generation of Cyberinfrastructure to render Artificial Intelligence (AI) more accessible to everyone and drive its further democratization in the larger society.
+ICICLE is developing intelligent cyberinfrastructure with transparent and high-performance execution on diverse and heterogeneous environments.
 It will advance plug-and-play AI that is easy to use by scientists across a wide range of domains, promoting the democratization of AI.
+The list of currently available ICICLE software can be found in the Training Catalog [4]: https://icicle-ai.github.io/training-catalog/

-- Contribute to the body of knowledge needed for hosting live, dynamic, interactive services that interface to HPC systems
+- Contribute to the body of knowledge needed for hosting live, dynamic, interactive services that interface to HPC systems; and

 Number of students to be supported: 2-4